whiskyechobravo/kerko/docs/sync.md

 3. Download the file attachments from Zotero.

 The first step performs incremental updates of the local cache.
-After an initial full update, the subsequent synchronization runs will request only new and updated items from Zotero.
+After an initial full synchronization, subsequent synchronization runs will only request new and updated items from Zotero.
 This greatly reduces the number of Zotero API calls, and thus the time required to complete the synchronization process.